| | | | | | | | | |

 Remind us not to be afraid of silence but to be patient and listen for the Holy Spirit to respond to us.
 As we practice this special way of communicating with You, prepare us to pray together out loud eventually.

 Thank You for receiving us in prayer and allowing us to surrender to Your will.
+We embrace the teaching in Your Holy Bible (Romans 10:22-25 NIV).
+Let us:

 draw near to You with sincere hearts in full assurance of faith,